 The Utstein templates aim to provide uniformity to OHCA data definitions around the world.
 One element of this is the use of the 'Utstein Comparator group' (bystander-witnessed cardiac arrest with a shockable initial heart rhythm).
 We have referred to this group as 'patients with a shockable initial rhythm' in this report.

-The proportion of worked OHCA with a shockable initial rhythm was 21.9% in 2022-23.
-This is similar to recent years, but the overall trend since 2011-12 has been a gradual reduction in the proportion of a shockable initial rhythm with the exception of 2018-20 (see Table 1 above).
+The proportion of worked OHCA with a shockable initial rhythm was 20.4% in 2023-24.
+This is similar to recent years, but the overall trend since 2011-12 has been a gradual reduction in the proportion of a shockable initial rhythm with the exception of 2018-20.
 This is consistent with findings from other areas (Oving et al., 2020).

-Figure 12 shows the percentage of survival at 30 days after OHCA for patients with an initial shockable rhythm from 2011-12 to 2022-23.
+Figure 12 shows the percentage of survival at 30 days after OHCA for patients with an initial shockable rhythm from 2011-12 to 2023-24.
 The shaded red area shows the COVID-19 'lockdown' time period.
-The dotted grey line shows the overall mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.
+The dashed central line shows the overall mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.

-Figure 13 shows a funnel plot of 30-day survival vs number of worked OHCA for patients with an initial shockable rhythm per Health Board during the single year 2022-23.
-The dotted grey line shows the national mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.
+Figure 13 shows a funnel plot of 30-day survival vs number of worked OHCA for patients with an initial shockable rhythm per Health Board during the single year 2023-24.
+The dashed central line shows the national mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.

 Figure 12 shows the trend over the last decade in 30 day survival after OHCA presenting with a shockable rhythm.
-It is notable that almost twice as many patients survived to 30 days in 2022-23 as did in 2011-23.
-The funnel plot in Figure 13 shows the average survival in this group of patients was 25.9% in 2022-23 with no significant variation in survival rate across health boards.
+It is notable that almost twice as many patients survived to 30 days in 2023-24 as did in 2011-12.
+The funnel plot in Figure 13 shows the average survival in this group of patients continued to increase to a high of 29.3% in 2023-24 with no significant variation in survival rate across health boards.